What are exclusionary behavior and microaggressions?

 It can be difficult to pinpoint what exactly is experienced as a microaggression, as they are subjective, contextual and relational, and we cannot therefore create policies based on them.
 But if we want to create an inclusive work environment where diversity thrives, we need to be aware of how microaggressions can manifest themselves and what we can do to address them.

-Microaggressions relate to the concept of Ruling techniques by women's researcher, Berit Ås, often used against women (e.g. in politics)
+Microaggressions relate to the concept techniques of domination by women's studies researcher, Berit Ås, often used towards women (e.g. in politics) business.

 The consequences of microaggressions

-Exposure to microaggressions in the workplace can lead to:
+Exposing an individual or group to exclusionary behavior in the workplace can lead to:

 1. Corrective behaviour or adaptation to the 'norm'.